Upper Copper/Upper Susitna Fishing Report

 Local Conditions

-- Smaller local lakes are ice free along the Glenn and Edgerton Highways.
-Many have been recently stocked.
-For more information about Alaska stocked lakes visit our Alaska Lake Database.

-- Lake Louise is open and Paxson Lake is about 50% ice free.
+- All area lakes including Lake Louise and Paxson Lake are ice free.

 - The Copper River flow gauge in Chitina is online and accessible at the NOAA website.